 - About 7-String Guitars: You’ll notice I didn’t include any here, but that’s not because I don’t like them.
 I have a separate article on 7-string guitars for metal.
 As for whether or not you really need one, I think it depends on what style you play.

 Consider this article as a guide, based on my own experiences and preferences.
 You may have a lot of searching ahead of you before you find the perfect guitar, and I encourage you to do your own research before making a decision.
 Be sure to check out the manufacturer websites for the most updated info on their gear.

 A discussion of the best metal guitar wouldn’t be complete without talking about some of the classic instruments out there.

-  Of course Jackson and Ibanez are two great players on the metal scene.
-In addition to the King V, Jackson puts forward many other great options for the metal guitar player.
+Of course, Jackson and Ibanez are two great options.
+In addition to the King V, Jackson puts forward many other great instruments as well.
 The Ibanez RG and S series are guitars you can count on.

 Your Opinion on the Best Guitar for Metal

 Picked up a Hellraiser C1-FR for only $400 the other day, new as can be.